What is Preventive Maintenance (PM)?

 - Increased productivity

-Some important steps to ensuring the effectiveness of a PM program are:
+Some important steps to do while ensuring the effectiveness of a PM program are:

 - Assemble existing information